wylie102/duckdb.yazi/README.md

 - Now supports scrolling horizontally (by column).
 - Works in all views
 - In the database view you can even scroll through the list of column names.
+- Output highlighting should now work across any os (where duckdb supports it).

 >Requires a small amount of extra configuration from previous versions.
 These are keymaps (I use `H` and `L`) and some other aditional customisation options.
 >